rticommunity/rticonnextdds-connector-js/docs/input.rst

     }
   })

-For more information on how to use the event-based notification, please refer to the `documentation of the events module <https://nodejs.org/api/events.html>`__.
+For more information on how to use the event-based notification, refer to the `documentation of the events module <https://nodejs.org/api/events.html>`__.

-An example of this functionality is shown in `reader_websocket.js <https://github.com/rticommunity/rticonnextdds-connector-js/blob/master/examples/nodejs/web_socket/reader_websocket.js>`__ within the `web_socket example <https://github.com/rticommunity/rticonnextdds-connector-js/tree/master/examples/nodejs/web_socket>`__.
+The `web_socket example <https://github.com/rticommunity/rticonnextdds-connector-js/tree/master/examples/nodejs/web_socket>`__
+shows how to use this event.

 .. warning::
   There are additional threading concerns to take into account when using the